 Freelancers, startups and entrepreneurs are flocking across London to coworking spaces, why?
 They provide flexible and low-cost office space while giving people the opportunity to interact with a community of like-minded freelancers, entrepreneurs and startups.

 Put shortly they’re not just trendy offices anymore but a vital and unique part of the London’s startup and freelance eco-system.
 With this in mind, we decided to put together a list of co-working spaces in London with descriptions, reviews, websites and interesting bits of information.
 Hopefully, this helps you to find a great space to work!
-Comment at the bottom if we’ve missed anyone or you think we should add something in!
+Let us know if we’ve missed anyone or you think we should add something in!

 One of London’s original, biggest and well-known co-working and startup spaces, Campus has an active community of entrepreneurs, and there’s always something going on in the events space.
 The coffee shop below ground is also a great place to hang out generally or between meetings.

 4-5 Bonhill St, Shoreditch, London, EC2A 4BX

 From what we’ve seen of their spaces and the fact the CEO used to build up luxury airport lounges, you can expect all the amenities and more, and likely a higher price.

 (City) 4 Crown Place, EC2A 4BT